splunk/addonfactory-ucc-generator/docs/contributing.md

 ## Development flow

 * The default development branch is `develop`.
-Please use it when creating PRs with your features, fixes, documentation updates, etc. PRs to the `develop` branch should be merged using the squash option in GitHub.
+Use it when creating PRs with your features, fixes, documentation updates, etc. PRs to the `develop` branch should be merged using the squash option in GitHub.
 * When the release time comes, (which should be handled by the UCC team), create a PR from `develop` to `main`.
     * Make sure that the CI is passing and wait for the review from the team/
     * PR should be merged using the merge commit option in GitHub.